Tingyu98/Sentiment-Analysis-/README.md

 https://medium.com/@skillcate/sentiment-analysis-project-with-traditional-ml-nlp-349185bf98dd

 F. Jemai, M. Hayouni and S. Baccar, "Sentiment Analysis Using Machine Learning Algorithms," 2021 International Wireless Communications and Mobile Computing (IWCMC), Harbin City, China, 2021, pp. 775-779, doi: 10.1109/IWCMC51323.2021.9498965.

-Method of code sharing: GitHub and OneDrive

-Meeting times: 4PM standing appointment on Fridays

-Next step: We will conduct the initial data cleaning, and we will split the dataset, with each person responsible for a portion while simultaneously performing data cleaning.